 ROLFING® STRUCTURAL INTEGRATION

 Biodynamic Craniosacral Therapy, or BCST, is performed with light touch and is passive in nature.
-Where Rolfing can be seen as "talking" to the body, Cranioscral therapy is "listening" to the body.
-These sessions help clients find a deep stillness where healing begins and guide clients back to their original energetic blueprint created at conception.
+Where Rolfing can be seen as "talking" to the body, Craniosacral therapy is "listening" to the body.
+These sessions help clients find a deep healing stillness where and guides them back to their original energetic blueprint created at conception.
 It is perfect for hyperactive nervous systems and those who have experienced trauma.